Values 1: The New Rhetoric

 Perelman’s conclusion is that, because science and logic deal with judgments of truth, they cannot provide the rules for practical reason, which deals with judgments of value.
 This is the basis of Perelman’s claim, which reasserts the gap between the rational and the reasonable, between “the two cultures”, science and the humanities, see demonstration; proof.

 Continuing his research program on values, Perelman, in search of other methods capable of accounting for the rational aspect of the use of values, sought other perspectives better suited to this particular subject.
-He found them in Aristotles Rhetoric and Topics, which provide techniques for the empirical study of how individuals justify their reasonable choices.
-Perelman was then able to redefine his theoretical goal no longer as a logic, but as a (New) Rhetoric (ibid.).
+He found them in Aristotle’s Rhetoric and Topics, which provide techniques for the empirical study of how individuals justify their reasonable choices.
+Perelman was then able to redefine his theoretical goal from logic to a New Rhetoric (ibid.).
 The argumentative-rhetorical method seems to be the solution to the failure of the logical and philosophical treatments of values.
 Perelman consistently rejects the project of classical philosophy to develop a calculus of values, since it is not possible to derive a hierarchy of values from an ontology of values.
 In particular, Perelman disagrees with Bentham on the possibility of a calculus of pleasures and pains.

 In the TA, values are defined by the following distinctions and operations, which actually retain much of their positivist origin.

-Facts are necessary and compel the mind, whereas values require an adherence of the mind, see argumentation 1.
+Facts are necessary and compel the mind, whereas values require a commitment [French adhérence of the mind), see argumentation 1.

-But in practice, value judgments and reality judgments are difficult to distinguish.
-Contextual considerations may be necessary to characterize a judgment as a value judgment: « This is a car » may be a factual judgment or a value judgment; « this is a real car » is only a value judgment (see Dominicy, n. d., p.
-14-17).
+In practice, however, value judgments and reality judgments are difficult to distinguish.
+Contextual considerations may be necessary to characterize a judgment as a value judgment: « This is a car » may be a factual judgment or a value judgment; « This is a real car » is only a value judgment (see Dominicy, n. d., pp. 14-17).

-In science, if two truth judgments about a reality are contradictory, one of them is necessarily false (principle of the excluded middle), while two contradictory value judgments, “this is beautiful! vs. this is ugly!”, can both be justified by value-based arguments, developed independently of any appeal to reality.
+In science, if two truth judgments about a reality are contradictory, one of them is necessarily false (principle of the excluded middle), while two contradictory value judgments about the same object, “This is beautiful! vs. This is ugly!”, can both be justified by value-based arguments, developed independently of any appeal to reality.

 – Values and facts exist in separate worlds.
 Value judgments cannot be derived from nor can they be opposed to factual judgments.
 Group values are acquired through education and language, and they are specifically reinforced in the epidictic genre.